AB-Productions/kelbas/README.md

 ## Features

 * Small, less than 1kb
-* Includes multiple render possibilites
+* Renders everything
-  (as SVG, fragment, regular Dom).
+  (as SVG, fragment, regular Dom, what ever you like).
 * Fast
-* Super easy to use
+* Dead simple easy to use

 ## How to use